Coffee Knowledge

 Water and care

-Regular watering is crucial for the coffee plant's health and yield.
-Additionally, coffee plants require appropriate pruning and care to ensure optimal growth and bean quality.
+Regular watering is essential for the health and yield of the coffee plant.
+At the same time, the plants require proper pruning and care to ensure optimal growth and high quality in the beans.

 Coffee roasting

-Coffee roasting is an art form that transforms raw coffee beans into the aromatic, brown beans we know and love.
-This process is crucial to developing the coffee's flavor and aroma.
-When roasted, the beans undergo chemical reactions where sugars and acids caramelize, creating complex flavor notes.
-Roasting duration and temperature affect the profile of the coffee – from light roast with fruity and acidic tones to dark roast with rich, chocolatey flavours.
+Coffee roasting is the art of transforming raw, green coffee beans into the aromatic, brown beans we know and love.
+The process is crucial for unlocking the coffee's full flavor potential and developing its characteristic aroma.
+During roasting, the beans undergo complex chemical changes, where sugars and acids caramelize, creating a wealth of nuanced flavor notes.

 Coffee roasting phases